 2017/18 Fire Season Burning Periods

 Below is an extract of from the Shire of Harvey’s Fire Break Brochure with pre-set prohibited and restricted burning period dates which are subject to extension depending on weather conditions.
+Please note this Table has been updated since the Brochure was printed.

 Harvest and Vehicle Movement Bans